VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 say otherwise.
 It is recommended performing regular upgrades to the latest version, since it may contain important bug fixes, performance optimizations or new features.

+It is also safe downgrading to the previous version unless [release notes](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) say otherwise.

-Follow the following steps during the upgrade:
+The following steps must be performed during the upgrade / downgrade:

 1) Send `SIGINT` signal to VictoriaMetrics process in order to gracefully stop it.
 2) Wait until the process stops.
 This can take a few seconds.